rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/_index.md

 These instructions also cover how to install Rancher on a single node in an air gapped environment.

-The single-node Docker installation is for Rancher users that are wanting to test out Rancher.
+The Docker installation is for Rancher users that are wanting to test out Rancher.
 Instead of running on a Kubernetes cluster, you install the Rancher server component on a single node using a `docker run` command.
 Since there is only one node and a single Docker container, if the node goes down, there is no copy of the etcd data available on other nodes and you will lose all the data of your Rancher server.

 > **Important:** If you install Rancher following the Docker installation guide, there is no upgrade path to transition your Docker Installation to a Kubernetes Installation.